-2.2.3 Facilities Neighbouring the MPW Site
+2.3.4 Facilities Neighbouring the MPW Site

-To the east of Moorebank Avenue is the MLP East Precinct, which includes an intermodal terminal and warehouses.
-The MLP East Precinct also contains a number of construction areas for future warehouses and upgrades to Moorebank Avenue.

-Additionally, located on the eastern side of Moorebank Avenue is the Defence Joint Logistics Unit (DJLU), several other warehouses operated by other parties, and Kitchener House.
+To the east of Moorebank Avenue is MPE, which includes an intermodal terminal and warehouses.
+Additionally, located on the eastern side of Moorebank Avenue is the DJLU, several other warehouses operated by other parties, and Kitchener House.

-The MPW site is bounded to the west by the Georges River and Glenfield Waste on the opposing riverbank, to the south by the Southern Sydney Freight Line (SSFL) and to the north by the M5 Motorway and ABB Australia (Refer to Figure 2-1).
+To the west the MPW Site is bounded by the Georges River and Glenfield Waste on the opposing riverbank.
+The Southern Sydney Freight Line (SSFL) is located to the south and the M5 Motorway and ABB Australia are located north (Refer to Figure 2-1).

-2.3 Fire Safety Features
+2.4 Fire Safety Features